 Regeneration: Manipulation of cells to cause them to develop into whole plants.

-Regional Response Team (RRT): Representatives of federal, local, and state agencies who may assist in coordination of activities at the request of the On-Scene Coordinator before and during a significant pollution incident such as an oil spill, major chemical release, or Superfund response.
+Regional Response Team (RRT): Representatives of federal, local, and state agencies who may assist in the coordination of activities at the request of the On-Scene Coordinator before and during a significant pollution incident such as an oil spill, major chemical release, or Superfund response.

 Registrant: Any manufacturer or formulator who obtains registration for a pesticide active ingredient or product.